cortexlabs/cortex/docs/guides/ssh-instance.md

-# SSH into AWS instance
+# SSH into worker instance

 There are some cases when SSH-ing into an AWS Cortex instance may be necessary.